 How is the Pass-Through Deduction Calculated?

-Let's look at two examples of how the pass-through deduction is calculated for profitable businesses.
-The first is for a business owner who is below the income threshold specified above.
+Let's examine two examples of how the pass-through deduction is calculated for profitable businesses.
+The first is for a business owner below the income threshold specified above.

 Now let's look at an example of a married couple with income that exceeds the thresholds.
 They have a taxable income of $400,000 from a business they own, and they paid $125,000 in W-2 wages.
 They own the building where their business is located, and it has an unadjusted acquisition basis of $300,000.
 Their deduction would be limited to the greater of: